Peddannayya: Plot

-Once, Ramakrishna & Seeta are sweet lovers who are going to espouse in a little while.
-At that time, Rama Krishna's sister Parvati is conceived by the betrayal of Bhaskar Rayudu's brother Ravindra which leads to her suicide.
-Hence, the infuriated Ramakrishna slaughters Ravindra in that attack Ramakrishna's uncle dies entrusting his infants to him.
+Once, Ramakrishna & Seeta are sweet lovers who will espouse in a little while.
+At that time, Bhaskar Rayudu's brother Ravindra betrayed Rama Krishna's sister Parvati, which led to her suicide.
+Hence, the infuriated Ramakrishna slaughters Ravindra in that attack.
+Ramakrishna's uncle dies, entrusting his infants to him.
 Thus, Ramakrishna affirmed to make them worthy.
 Listening to it, the family regrets and pleads for pardon from their elder brother.
-Further, they proceed to retrieve Bhavani & Sravani when he keeps a condition that Ramakrishna should unite with Seeta which he agrees.
-At that time, Bhaskar Rayudu & Chenchuramaiah cabal by garroting Seeta poses it as a suicide and indicts Ramakrishna.
+Further, they proceed to retrieve Bhavani & Sravani when he keeps a condition that Ramakrishna should unite with Seeta, to which he agrees.
+At that time, Bhaskar Rayudu & Chenchuramaiah cabal, by garroting Seeta, posed it as a suicide and indicted Ramakrishna.
 Currently, Ramakrishna knots the wedding chain to Seeta's blank body to fulfill her vow.
 During her funeral, the police apprehend Ramakrishna.
-Side by side, backstabbed Chenchuramaiah & Neelaveni by Bhaskar Rayudu grounds therein having a close call.
+Side by side, Bhaskar Rayudu grounds by backstabbing Chenchuramaiah & Neelaveni, and therein was a close call.
 Before dying, Chenchuramaiah affirms the actuality with conscience-stricken when Bhaskar Rayudu onslaughts on them.
-At last, Ramakrishna & Bhavani ceases the baddies.
+At last, Ramakrishna & Bhavani cease the baddies.
 Finally, the movie ends with gravely wounded Ramakrishna taking self-immolation with Seeta.